mayankrichu/mayankrichu.github.io/_tabs/about.md

 ## Intro

 Servus everyone, I am Mayank Singh, this Blog is an attempt to improve my writing skills, documenting the work and challenges which I face on day to day basis.
-Also, there will be other interesting stuffs related to computer world.
+Also, there will be other interesting stuffs related to computer science world.
 I hope it will help me for better understanding and will be like a historical journey for me if I look back to it many years from now.

 #### Educational and Working Experience